 Incidentally, the Burke and Hare case seems to exert continued fascination.
 It appears that at least four books have been written about them since the middle of the twentieth century, although the only one I have seen is Edwards.

 They earned between eight and ten pounds for each cadaver supplied, meaning they earned sixty to seventy pounds each in a period of ten months (Young, p.
 102) -- easily enough to live on at this time.
 (This was a dramatic improvement on earlier rates.
-According to Adams, p.
+Adams, p.
 13, tells of a 1751 case with many similarities to the Burke and Hare murders: A child was forcibly made drunk and suffocated, and the body sold -- but, in this case, for a mere five shillings.)

 According to Edwards, p.
 3, many of the stories about Burke and Hare are inaccurate or misreported.
 He notes, for instance, that the Dictionary of National Biography falsely stated that Hare was executed with Burke, and points out also that it seems likely that Burke was born in Urney, Ulster, rather than a non-existent town of Orrey.